TeCoEd/minecraft-photobooth/worksheet.md

 1. Open the LX Terminal

-2. Type `sudo IDLE`, this will load the Python IDLE code editor which you will use to write the Photo booth program
+2. Type `sudo IDLE`, this will load the Python IDLE code editor which you will use to write the Photobooth program

 3. Open a new window